 Step 1: Duplicate Your Course

 The first step is to duplicate the course you want to translate.
 The duplicate you create will become the translated course.
-If you’re not sure how to make a duplicate, check out these instructions.
+If you're translating into more than one language, make a copy for each.
+Here's how to duplicate courses in Rise 360.

 Open the duplicate course you created in the previous step.
 Click Settings in the upper right corner and go to the Translations tab.

 Then use a web app, computer program, or professional translation service to edit your XLIFF file.
 If Include HTML formatting is selected above, you'll see additional HTML tags and extra spaces in your XLIFF file.
 Don't panic!
 These are there to preserve your formatting when you import your translated file in Step 3.

 Tip: Rise 360 uses XLIFF version 1.2.